 Report subject Capital expenditure to enable bulge classes at the Avonbourne Schools Meeting date 15 December 2021 Status Public Report Executive summary The report proposes that Cabinet approve up to £500,000 capital expenditure to enable the Avonbourne Schools to undertake remodelling so that they can take up to two bulge classes.
 Pupil place planning projections suggest there may be insufficient places available in the local area in the admissions years 2022 and 2023.
 Providing for bulge classes would ensure that the council meets its statutory responsibility to provide sufficient school places for all school age children living within the area.
-Recommendations It is RECOMMENDED that: Cabinet approves expenditure of up to £500,000 to facilitate the provision of bulge classes at the Avonbourne Schools Reason for recommendations To ensure the council can meet its statutory obligation to provide sufficient school places for school age children resident in the borough.
-Portfolio Holder(s): Councillor Nicola Greene, Portfolio Holder for Covid Resilience, Schools and Skills Corporate Director Elaine Redding, Corporate Director, Children's Services Report Authors Andrew Hind; Sarah Rempel; Terry Reynolds Wards All Wards Classification For Decision
+Recommendations It is RECOMMENDED that: Recommendation 1 - Cabinet approves removal of the £.977m from the 2021/22 capex budget initially provisioned to erect a new building to provide 300 temporary places to accommodate bulge classes at Avonbourne Schools.
+Recommendation 2 - Cabinet approves expenditure of up to £500k to facilitate the provision of bulge classes at the Avonbourne Schools for 150 temporary places.
+Reason for recommendations Recommendation 1: Feasibility study established that no new building is required; instead, only some remodelling and refurbishment is needed Recommendation 2: To ensure the council can meet its statutory obligation to provide sufficient school places for school age children resident in the borough.
+Portfolio Holder(s): Councillor Nicola Greene, Portfolio Holder for Council Priorities and Delivery Corporate Director Elaine Redding, Corporate Director, Children's Services Report Authors Andrew Hind; Sarah Rempel; Terry Reynolds

+Wards All Wards Classification For Decision